- Thesis Presentations SATURDAY and SUNDAY June 2, and June 3

 A moderated panel discussion with thesis instructors, current thesis students, and an alumna, now

 working in the field, providing multiple perspectives on the thesis process.
-The format will be an open
+The format will be an openconversation, allowing 1-3 year students to ask any and all questions that they may have regarding

 future senior thesis projects.